Interview Take-Home — 72 Hours

 Fig: Aimed at reducing uncertainty for the users

-Not to just show numbers, but actually give insight into the business, answer:
+Not just showing numbers, but giving insight into the business.

 Fig: Revenue page 1